ccallawa/alyvix_doc/getting_started/install.rst

 .. rst-class:: bignums

 #.
 Download the |python-download-link|.
-   Alyvix is :warn:`not` compatible with 32-bit versions of Python.
+   Note that Alyvix is :warn:`not` compatible with 32-bit versions of Python.

 #.
 Start the installation: